-Criminology at Laurier Brantford
+Criminology at the Brantford Campus

 Society is fascinated with crime.
 It predominates in our entertainment, on television, in movies, and in books.
 It can change — for better or for worse — how we live, think and grow, both individually and as a society.